azure0751/dp-203-azure-data-engineer/Instructions/Labs/26-Azure-Databricks-SQL.md

 ---
 lab:
-    title: 'Use a SQL Warehouse in Azure Databricks'
-    ilt-use: 'Optional demo'
 ---

 SQL is an industry-standard language for querying and manipulating data.
 Many data analysts perform data analytics by using SQL to query tables in a relational database.
 Azure Databricks includes SQL functionality that builds on Spark and Delta Lake technologies to provide a relational database layer over files in a data lake.